Eleni Petinos

-The claims made against her included that she had "relentlessly bullied" ministerial staff, calling some “retarded” and “stupid” and hyperbolically threatened to “kill” them.
+The claims made against her included that she had "relentlessly bullied" ministerial staff, calling some "retarded" and "stupid" and hyperbolically threatened to "kill" them.
 Media reports suggested the premier's decision was prompted by similar bullying complaints levelled against the then minister from within the public service.

-After Petinos' ousting, media reports suggested some Government MP's thought the Premier had acted too hastily in removing her, given the allegations against her were unproven and that she denied the claims.
+After Petinos' ousting, media reports suggested some government MP's thought the premier had acted too hastily in removing her, given the allegations against her were unproven and that she denied the claims.
 They suggested Petinos was a victim of the fact the government was under pressure over unrelated scandals and that she would ordinarily have been given greater protection.
 The Labor opposition contrasted the haste involved in Petinos' removal with the Premier's initial reluctance to take action against Stuart Ayres.

-Subsequent to her dismissal from the Ministry, claims emerged that the NSW Building Commissioner had resigned because of a "problematic" relationship with Petinos.
-The New South Wales Legislative Council or upper house is investigating the circumstances of then Minister Petinos meeting with a construction company which was employing former Deputy Premier John Barilaro and had been the subject of stop-work orders made by the Building Commissioner.
+After her dismissal from the Ministry, claims emerged that the NSW Building Commissioner had resigned because of a "problematic" relationship with Petinos.
+The New South Wales Legislative Council is investigating the circumstances of then Minister Petinos meeting with a construction company which was employing former deputy premier John Barilaro and had been the subject of stop-work orders made by the Building Commissioner.
 Petinos has denied suggestions she interfered with the issuing of the orders.
-It is anticipated the Commissioner's secret letter would be released as part of the upper house examination of the issue.
+It is anticipated the Commissioner's secret letter would be released as part of the Legislative Council examination of the issue.

-Petinos had earlier been involved in other controversies relating to personal conduct, including claims she had an affair with a Liberal parliamentary colleague Matt Kean and had vomited in the back of then Deputy Premier John Barilaro's chauffeured government car after a rugby league State of Origin match.
+Petinos had earlier been involved in other controversies relating to personal conduct, including claims she had an affair with a Liberal parliamentary colleague Matt Kean and had vomited in the back of then deputy premier John Barilaro's chauffeured government car after a rugby league state of origin match.
 She subsequently paid for the costs of cleaning the ministerial car.